 In your first year, you will study essential topics in calculus, linear algebra and differential equations.
-From second year, you will select more specialised courses that emphasise new ideas in mathematics and include recent developments in fields such as pure mathematics, applied mathematics, statistics, mathematical physics, mathematical biology, bioinformatics, data analytics and finance.
+From second year, you will select more specialised courses that emphasise new ideas in mathematics and include recent developments in fields such as algebra, logic and mathematical analysis as well as mathematical planning, statistics and optimisation.